Out of all the chores you have on the list, mowing the yard probably tends to be the most tedious one for some of you.

 Now, before starting it up, you better follow the instructions given from start to finish.
 Specific gas and oil must be applied to work at the drop of a hat.

 If not, well, you’re a sitting duck with your Z525 as a dead fish.

-To keep yourself from surging forward and get yourself thrown off your seat, Craftsman features an auto-choke to control its speed, especially if it’s been a while for you to get back into mowing.
+To keep yourself from surging forward and getting yourself thrown off your seat, Craftsman features an auto-choke to control its speed, especially if it’s been a while since you got back into mowing.

 A modest 46-inch cutting width is what’s available for the Z525, which is perfect for 1 to 2 acres, at max.